 Not available

-He won the National Board of Review, USA Awards for Best Acting for his roles in films:
+He won the National Board of Review, USA Awards for Best Acting for Our Town (1940) as George Gibbs and The Remarkable Andrew (1942) as Andrew Long.

 He was nominated for the Academy Award for Best Actor for his role as Joe Gillis in black comedy noir film Sunset Boulevard (1950).